ZieMcd/NameBasedAuthenticationComponent/README.md

        }

        public readonly record struct NavRoleItem(string Role, string UrlOrName);
-In my example I create a fake table and I query the name of a component against that fake table
+In my example I created a fake table and I queried the name of a component against that fake table.

-4. Now you need Add NameBasedAuthorizeComponent at startup passing in the instance of INameBaseAuthorizationHelper you created
+4. Now you need to add NameBasedAuthorizeComponent at program.cs passing in the instance of INameBaseAuthorizationHelper that you created

        builder.Services.AddNameBasedAuthorizeComponent<NameBasedAuthorizationHelper>();

-5. After all these steps your ready to use NameBasedAuthorizeViewComponent, Use it like so
+5. After all these steps you're ready to use NameBasedAuthorizeViewComponent, use it like so

         <NameBasedAuthorizeView ComponentAuthName="AdminComponent">
            <Authorized>